inside.ewu.edu

 SOWK 534.
 HUMAN RIGHTS AND WOMEN'S RIGHTS.
 4 Credits.

-This in an interdisciplinary course for students in social work and women’s studies, who are interested in how human rights standards can be understood and applied in social work and civic life.
-The purpose of this course is to explore how the promotion of human rights relates to the mission of social work and women’s studies and how this knowledge can affect social change efforts and promote civil society.
+An interdisciplinary course for students in social work and women’s studies, who are interested in how human rights standards can be understood and applied in social work and civic life.
+Explores how the promotion of human rights relates to the mission of social work and women’s studies and how this knowledge can affect social change efforts and promote civil society.

 SOWK 536.
 SPIRITUALITY AND SOCIAL WORK PRACTICE.
 4 Credits.